codeadamca/_readme/index.markdown

 When adding images to a README.md file, place the files inside a folder names `_readme`.
 Images should follow these guidelines:

 1. Images names are all lowercase and use the kebab-case naming convention.
-For example `terminla-nom-start.jpg`.
+For example `terminal-nom-start.jpg`.
 2. Images should have a maximum width of 624 pixels.
 3. Most screenshots are 624 pixels wide.
 Terminal screenshots are 400 pixels wide.
 4. Screenshot files are prefixed with `screenshot`.
 For example `screenshot-codeadam-ca.png`.

 ## Citations

-Citations placed in a README.md or Markdown file shoud use APA guidelines, a `>`, and wrapped in the `<small>` tag.
+Citations placed in a README.md or Markdown file should use APA guidelines, a `>`, and wrapped in the `<small>` tag.
 For example:

 ```markdown
 > <small>LEGO (n.d.).
 LEGO 12 Grimmauld Place.
 Retrieved August 7, 2023, from [https://www.lego.com/en-ca/product/12-grimmauld-place-7640](https://www.lego.com/en-ca/product/12-grimmauld-place-7640)</small>